 - Workflows that involve analyzing large amounts of data.

 - Workflows that involve interaction with the rest of the web

 Reimplement the CLI

-Clis are very good at making everything possible.
-Web UI are not.
-The CLI can act as a safety net for the users so you don’t have to make every command possible in the UI.
+CLIs are very good at making everything possible.
+Web UIs are not.
+The CLI can act as a safety net for the users so you don't have to make every command possible in the UI.